modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 julia
 ```

-To use other channels, add them to `juliaup` and put a `+` in fron the of the channel name when you start Julia:
+To use other channels, add them to `juliaup` and put a `+` in front of the channel name when you start Julia:

 ```bash
 juliaup add lts